 Note: you can now explore Shumsk virtually through Google Street View,

 but only on a few streets.
-To "drive" into the old part of town, click here.
+To "drive" into the old part of town, click here (the site of the synagoge and market square is approximately here).

 Here is a detail from a 1927 map during the period